Abbasid revolution: Discontent among Shia Muslims

-Following the Battle of Karbala, which led to the massacre of Husayn ibn Ali, the grandson of the prophet Muhammad, alongside his kin and companions by the Umayyad army in 680 CE, the event became a rallying cry of opposition against the Umayyads.
-The Abbasids also used the memory of Karbala extensively to gain popular support against the Umayyads, which further rallied Shi'ite support.
+The Battle of Karbala, which led to the massacre of Husayn ibn Ali, the grandson of Muhammad, alongside his kin and companions by Umayyad forces in 680 CE, became a rallying cry of opposition against the Umayyads.
+The Abbasids used the memory of Karbala extensively to gain popular support against the Umayyads, which further rallied Shi'ite support.
 In the decades preceding the Abbasid revolution, several Shi'ite and Alid uprisings had taken place against the Umayyads.
 To an extent, rebellion against the Umayyads bore an early association with Shi'ite ideas.
-This included the Tawwabin uprising led by Sulayman ibn Surad in 684–685 and Mukhtar al-Thaqafi's uprising in 685–687, following the murder of Husayn ibn Ali in 680.
-Later on, the Revolts of Zayd ibn Ali in 740 and the uprising of Abd Allah ibn Mu'awiya in 747–748, who even established temporary rule over Iran, paved way for the Abbasid revolution.
+This included the Tawwabin uprising led by Sulayman ibn Surad in 684–685 and Mukhtar al-Thaqafi's uprising in 685–687.
+Later on, the revolts of Zayd ibn Ali in 740 and the uprising of Abd Allah ibn Mu'awiya in 747–748, who even established temporary rule over much of Iran, paved the way for the Abbasid revolution.

 The Hashimiyya movement (a sub-sect of the Shi'ite Kaysanites) was largely responsible for starting the final efforts against the Umayyad dynasty, initially with the goal of replacing the Umayyads with an Alid ruling family.
 Initially, the Abbasid family kept quiet about their identity, simply stating that they wanted a ruler from the descendant of Muhammad upon whose choice as caliph the Muslim community would agree to.
 Many Shi'ites naturally assumed that this meant an Alid ruler, a belief which the Abbasids tacitly encouraged to gain Shi'ite support.
-The Abbasids claimed that Abu Hashim, the grandson of Ali through his son Muhammad ibn al-Hanafiyyah, had formally transferred the Imamate to Muhammad ibn Ali ibn Abdallah in 717, and thus Imamah was transferred to the house of al-Abbas.
+The Abbasids claimed that Abu Hashim, the grandson of Ali through his son Muhammad ibn al-Hanafiyya, had formally transferred the Imamate to Muhammad ibn Ali ibn Abdallah in 717, and thus the Imamate was transferred to the house of al-Abbas.

 Although the anecdote is considered a fabrication, at the time it allowed the Abbasids to rally the supporters of the failed revolt of Mukhtar al-Thaqafi, who had represented themselves as the supporters of Muhammad ibn al-Hanafiyya.
 By the time the revolution was in full swing, most Kaysanite Shia had either transferred their allegiance to the Abbasid dynasty (in the case of the Hashimiyya), or differed to other branches of Shi'ism, and so the Kaysanites ceased to exist.